Integrated Project Control System based on EVM methodology: a case history for Quadrilatero programme, Italy.

 The paper describes the basis of a project management system designed to enhance project management capabilities of the project’s Owner

-I wish to share this paper I published on PM World Journal.
-I will present it shortly at Project Controls Expo Virtual on November 2020.
+I wish to share this paper I published on PM World Journal:

 The paper describes the implementation of an integrated project control system on behalf of a public Owner in Italy, committed to the project management of a capital investment of two Billions (circa) of Euros regarding an infrastructure programme.
 The author leaded, as a project manager, the multidisciplinary consulting group on behalf of the JV which had awarded the consulting project named “Project Management System for Quadrilatero (PMS)”.

 The project controls system (PCS) described in this paper is a core part of the project management system (PMS) designed to support Quadrilatero, a public scope company acting as an owner of highways major scheme in Italy started in 2006.
 The author of this paper was the project manager of the project management consultancy group; he also designed CAPITOLO, the software package used for the implementation of the project controls system, based on EVM methodology.

 What is a project management system (PMS)?

 A project management system allows to integrate organizations, work processes, methods and techniques in a way to enhance the capacity of a company to manage its projects.
 Best practices, tools and bodies of knowledge – taken alone- are not enough to guarantee an effective project management system, tailored to the specific project.
 This is particularly true for large infrastructures project which need tailored system on the specific context.